Tax Ruling Information for Rental Providers

 What is the ATO ruling?

-The Australian Tax Office has made a class ruling that allows landlords who list their property with us at a discounted rental rate to claim the gap as a tax deduction at the end of financial year.
+The Australian Tax Office has made a class ruling that allows rental providers who list their property with us at a discounted rental rate to claim the gap as a tax deduction at the end of financial year.

 How does it work?